vishnu88alpha/KSRM/README.md

 4. **Event Updates:** Stay informed about the college's pulse with timely updates on events, activities, and crucial announcements.

+5. **Faculty and Student Dashboards:** Enjoy a personalized experience with dedicated homepages for faculty and students.
+Based on user credentials, the app dynamically displays relevant screens, optimizing functionality for each user group.

 ## Getting Started

-Clone the repository and refer to our detailed documentation for a smooth integration of KSRM Connect into your educational environment.
+Clone the repository and follow our detailed documentation for a smooth integration of KSRM Connect into your educational environment.

 ## Contribution Guidelines